Program Length Part-Time: 4.5 Years

 - Completion of an academic assessment exam.

-A student is eligible to enroll in no more than six semester hours prior to being admitted into the MFT program.
+With the program chair’s permission, a student may be eligible to enroll in up to six semester hours of graduate coursework prior to being admitted into the MFT program.

 Classroom Conduct, Behavior Standards, and Ethics